ni/veristand-editor-plugin-examples/VeriStandCustomControls/ARCHITECTURE.md

 ## Customizing the Application

-### Add, Remove or Rename Commands
+### Add, Remove, or Rename Commands
-The term command generally means menus, toolbar items, context menus and properties pane configuration.
-All of these are customizable via a plugin derived from IPushCommandContent.
-The example provides such a plugin in the class [PluginCommandContentProvider](PluginCommandContentProvider.cs).
-Customization includes:
+The term *command* generally refers to menus, toolbar items, context menus, and properties pane configuration.
+These items can be customized through a plugin derived from *IPushCommandContent*.
+The example provides such a plugin in the [PluginCommandContentProvider](PluginCommandContentProvider.cs) class.

+Customization options include:
-* Hiding a command
+* Hiding a command.
-* Disabling a command
+* Disabling a command.
-* Changing the text associated with a command
+* Changing the text associated with a command.
-* Overriding the behavior of a command to do something different
+* Overriding the behavior of a command with another behavior.
-* Adding a command to the menus, toolbar, context menus and properties pane.
-Including those for a selected item.
+* Adding a command to the menus, toolbar, context menus, and properties pane.
+This includes those for a selected item.

 ### Advanced Customization
-Full customization of the application is restricted to the IApplicationFeatureSet.
-There can only be one of these, and it must be provided by the executable, thus the VeriStand.CustomApplication project and the [CustomApplicationFeatureSet](CustomApplicationFeatureSet.cs) class.
-The feature set can customize more than IPushCommandContent, with some examples below:
+Full customization of the application is restricted to the *IApplicationFeatureSet*.
+There can only be one *IApplicationFeatureSet*, and it must be provided by the executable through the *VeriStand.CustomApplication* project and the [CustomApplicationFeatureSet](CustomApplicationFeatureSet.cs) class.

+The feature set can customize more than *IPushCommandContent*.
+Other examples include:
-* Filter out any plugin in the environment.
-In the example we show how to filter out unwanted tool windows.
+* Filtering out any plugin from the environment.
+The example demonstrates how to filter unwanted tool windows.
-* Provide a different splash screen and application name.
+* Providing a different splash screen and application name.
-* Define what docking (user ability to drag windows around) is allowed.
+* Defining what *docking*, or the user ability to drag windows, is allowed.
-* Provide a custom welcome screen(see CreateLauncherControl) when the application is launched, or just remove the existing one.
+* Providing a custom welcome screen (see *CreateLauncherControl*) when the application is launched.
+* Removing the existing welcome screen.